tinkerbell/hegel/README.md

 [![Build Status](https://cloud.drone.io/api/badges/packethost/hegel/status.svg)](https://cloud.drone.io/packethost/hegel)

 ### Hegel
 The logical successor to Kant?
-A gRPC metadata service for Packet.
+A gRPC metadata service for Tinkerbell.
 Subscribe to changes in device metadata, get notified when IPs are added/removed, a device appears in the project, spot instance termination is triggered, etc.

 #### Notes